 Updating Slackware -current...

-I have been running the development version of Slackware for some years now and to do this successfully I have previously been using an ad hoc collection of scripts and one-liners that have accreted over time.
-When I actually bricked my system just recently, after an ill considered glibc update I decided that the time had come for me to be a little more systematic in updating Slackware -current, particularly as I prefer to do this manually rather than by using automated tools.
+I have been running the development version of Slackware for some years now and to do this I had previously been using an ad hoc collection of scripts and one-liners that have accreted over time.
+When I managed to brick my system just recently, after an ill considered glibc update, I decided that the time had come for me to be a little more systematic in updating Slackware -current.

-I have published my method on this page so that perhaps others may benefit from my efforts or perhaps even make some suggestions to improve the steps I give below.
-Let me know what you think by using the email link at the base of this page...
+I have published my successful method on this page so that perhaps others may benefit from my efforts or perhaps even make some suggestions to improve the steps I give below.

 7 steps...

 With a little massaging I have managed to get my standard update down to a pretty solid 7 steps.
-These steps have kept me safely updating for some time and in researching these steps I have come to know Slackware a little better.
-I have been using Slackware for some years now but I learn a little more every day!
+These steps have kept me safely updating for some time and in researching these steps I have also come to know Slackware a little better.

 1. Update Slackware tree...

-Now I confess that for a long time I used an excellent script written by Eric Hameleers to keep an offline Slackware -current tree updated for subsequent installation to my system.
+For a long time I used an excellent script written by Eric Hameleers to keep an offline Slackware -current tree updated for subsequent installation to my system.
 However I eventually decided to use my own very simple rsync one-liner with the usual goal for me, Gentle Reader, of keeping everything as simple as possible!
-So my very basic rsync one-liner is as follows:
+This one-liner is as follows:

 rsync -avz --delete --bwlimit=10000 --stats --progress \